 What is the distinction between ‘Doing your best’ and ‘Being your best’?
 The ‘Doing your best’ perspective suggests that we should go all out to squeeze more out of ourselves.
 This means continually attempting to give 100% in everything we do.
 But, there is a high risk of burn out if we do not equally give 100% to recharging our energy!

 Is it really practical to ‘Do our best’ at everything, or even necessary?
 If we try to ‘do our best’ in every detail of what we do, we fall prey to perfectionism, which makes it really hard to bring something to completion.
 For example, when chopping vegetables to cook, some unevenness will not affect the flavor.
 In many cases, more is lost by going for perfection than settling for good enough.

-Striving to ‘do your best’ also increases comparison with others and brings greater judgement of our own presentation.
+Striving to ‘do your best’ also increases comparison with others and brings greater judgment of our own presentation.